Use the Tab and Up, Down arrow keys to select menu items.

 This course looks at the social and cultural impacts of European integration.
 Employing a multidisciplinary perspective, this course aims to answer a set of questions: What are the key issues confronting the European Union (EU) and its citizens?
 How do current issues facing the EU - immigration multi-cultural and multi-lingual society, religious and political diversity - influence the motivation behind integration?
 The course examines the notions of Europe and the EU and the roles of individual, national and supranational identities in the EU's interactions with its citizens and the world.
 There is an emphasis on interactive discussions, small group activities and access to experts in the field.

 1. This core course will lay the foundation for more specialised European and EU Studies courses offered in the fourth years of the degree (EURO BA Honours), as well as MEURO, MA (by thesis) and PhD in European Studies.2.
-For those students who may not continue with European and EU Studies as a degree major, the course will offer a comprehensive introductory overview of the wider Europe and the EU in it –and their multicultural and diverse societies -- which would complement their general educational experience and allow them to interact more knowledgeably in civil society.
-3. The course will provide a truly interdisciplinary and high quality academic insight to the challenging questions of European integration and European identities by looking at different social and cultural subjects in modern multicultural Europe, and examining the ways in which the EU acts and influences these issues.
+For those students who may not continue with European and EU Studies as a degree major, the course will offer a comprehensive introductory overview of the wider Europe and the EU in it –and their multicultural and diverse societies -- which would complement their general educational experience and allow them to interact more knowledgeably in civil society and local communities.3.
+The course will provide a truly interdisciplinary and high quality academic insight to the challenging questions of European integration and European identities by looking at different social and cultural subjects in modern multicultural Europe, and examining the ways in which the EU acts and influences these issues.
 This course is unique in that it focuses on the concept of Europe as an entity and investigates issues from the European (rather than simply a nation state) perspective.
-These facets of the course will help students to engage with global and multi-cultural contexts, particularly from a disciplinary point of view and strengthen their own reflections about a culture in their own communities.
-4. The use of seminar and group discussion teaching methods will give undergraduate students the ability to hone their skills at analytical debating and develop their confidence in presenting their research.
+These facets of the course will help students to engage with global and multi-cultural contexts, particularly from a disciplinary point of view and strengthen their own reflections about a culture in their own communities and in the context of bi-culturalism in Aotearoa New Zealand.4.
+The use of seminar and group discussion teaching methods will give undergraduate students the ability to hone their skills at analytical debating and develop their confidence in presenting their research.
 Effective work in groups and collaborations is sought after skill and attribute in the modern-day working environment.
-5. Students will be invited to communicate complex ideas using a variety of techniques and media – another attribute sought by professional communities.
+Alumni of this course (under- and post-graduate students) will be involved as guest presenters and participants in small group discussions, following tikanga practices.5.
+Students will be invited to communicate complex ideas using a variety of techniques and media – another attribute sought by professional communities.
 Students’ weekly participation in virtual forums will further develop their writing skills essential for successful careers in the future.6.
 The course will also expand the opportunities for students to involve themselves in critical thinking concerning Europe and the EU at early levels of their academic career and allow for open discussions.
-This will facilitate skills in understanding, analysis and development of arguments and ideas within the discipline; and encourage students to think independently and employ specialist disciplinary knowledge to evaluate topics and issues.
-7. Research assignments – oral presentation in a team or individual format, participation in the virtual forum, essay and a take-home test -- will allow students to tailor the course to their area of interest and to practice their research and investigation skills.
+This will facilitate skills in understanding, analysis and development of arguments and ideas within the discipline; and encourage students to think independently and employ specialist disciplinary knowledge to evaluate topics and issues.7.
+Research assignments – oral presentation in a team or individual format, participation in the virtual forum, essay and a take-home test -- will allow students to tailor the course to their area of interest and to practice their research and investigation skills.
 Students will use learned skills to research a topic.
 These connections between knowledge on the one side and skills and attributes on other is critical to benefit workplaces and communities.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: